neerajsingh0101/active_record_no_table-10-abc2/README.markdown

 Using ActiveRecord validation utilitites is difficult if you do not have a table for your model.
 This gem makes it easy to use validation tools even if the model does not have a corresponding table.

+This gem works with Rails 2.1 and higher.

 == How to install

 <pre>